Apt. 13

 Apt.
-13 is Gob's sixth and most recent studio album, and was released on August 26, 2014.
+13 is the sixth studio album by Canadian rock band Gob, released on August 26, 2014, by New Damage Records.
 On May 27, 2014, the song "Cold" was available to stream along with information on the album and was also released as the lead single from the album.
 "Radio Hell" was released as the album's second single.
 This is the first Gob album to not feature any lead vocals from guitarist Theo Goutzinakis, as well as their first with new bassist Steven Fairweather.